 Student Loan Planner® rated 11 student loan refinancing companies.
 Both ELFI and SoFi received a 4.5 out of 5 rating.
 Check out all of our ratings to see how they stack up against other refinancing companies.

 ELFI vs SoFi: Which one is better?

-ELFI and SoFi are both highly-rated lenders.
+ELFI and SoFi are some of the best student loan refinance lenders.
 Instead of asking which lender is better, try to determine which one is right for you.
-Choosing the right one depends on your financial and life situation.
+Look at any fees or penalties, the repayment options, repayment term, and any deferment options available.
+Choosing the right one depends on your financial and life situation and the loan terms you get.
 Both lenders offer competitive rates, especially if you have excellent credit and meet other financial requirements.

-You can quickly check rates with both lenders.
-You can check ELFI student loan refinance rates directly, and see the rate you’d qualify for with SoFi or other lenders through Credible.
+You can quickly check rates with both lenders — and get either variable rate loans or fixed rate loans.
+You can check ELFI student loan refinance rates and SoFi rates directly.
 Checking rates won’t negatively affect your credit score because it only requires a soft credit check.
 When you go through the application process, lenders run a hard credit check which drops your credit score temporarily.